Click the View Jobs link to view a list of all jobs across all workflows

 Duration: How long the step took to execute.

 Finally, you can click on a step to view the log information for that step.
-In the example above, the failed UploadFile step is expanded in this way.
 The log information that this reveals is very technical and won’t mean very much to most users, but you can send this information to GoFormz support to help you troubleshoot the problem.
 Additionally, you can reference Workflow FAQs to find common issues that will cause workflow failure.